rust-lang/book/second-edition/src/ch20-00-final-project-a-web-server.md

 Before we get started, however, there's one thing we should mention: if you were writing this code in production, there are a lot of better ways to write it.
-Specifically, there are a number of robust crates on crates.io that provide much more complete web server and threadpool implementations than we are going to build.
+Specifically, there are a number of robust crates on crates.io that provide much more complete web server and thread pool implementations than we are going to build.

 However, for this chapter, our intention is to learn, not to take the easy